 The cortisol urine test measures the level of cortisol in the urine.
 Cortisol is a steroid (glucocorticoid) hormone produced by the adrenal gland.

-Cortisol can also be measured using a blood test.
+Cortisol can also be measured using a blood or saliva test.

 24-hour urinary free cortisol (UFC)

 A 24-hour urine sample is needed.
 You will need to collect your urine over 24 hours in a container provided by the laboratory.
 Your health care provider will tell you how to do this.
 Follow instructions exactly so that the results are accurate.

 Because cortisol level rises and falls throughout the day, the test may need to be done three or more separate times to get a more accurate picture of average cortisol production.